w3c/did-extensions/README.md

 4. Commit the changes to a branch and open a PR against master.

 These test documents must be updated from time to time to accurately reflect their current represenations provided by the universal resolver.

+In order to get the latest representation from the Universal Resolver, you will need to delete the existing did document from [test-dids](./test-dids), and re-run:

+`npm run build-resolver-cache`

+Then commit the changes to a branch and open a PR against master.

 In the future, we may decide to add this download step to CI.

 ## Contributing to the Repository